leonawicz/legocolors/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release, resubmission: formatting and URL updates have been made to DESCRIPTION per reviewer's request.
+* This is a new release, resubmission: final formatting issue in DESCRIPTION now fixed.